top of page

 All relationships go through difficult times.
 But when problems feel ongoing, communication breaks down, or something changes between you, it can be hard to find your way back.

-You might feel stuck in the same arguments, distant from each other, or unsure how things have shifted.
-For some, it’s about communication.
-For others, it’s trust, intimacy, or feeling unheard.
+You might feel stuck having the same arguments, distant from each other, or unsure how things have shifted.
+Communication issues between couples can develop gradually, with conversations becoming defensive, repetitive or increasingly difficult to have.
+For others, the difficulty may centre around trust, intimacy or simply not feeling heard.

 Relationship counselling offers a space to slow things down and understand what’s happening between you, without blame or judgement.